marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 ### Making complex things simple is hard

-Ok, this isn't news to anyone who tried to explain how to use a computer to an old relative, but it really is a challenge.
+Ok, this isn't news to anyone who tried to explain how to use a computer to an old relative, but it's always worth mentionning that it really is a challenge.
 While preparing for the class I realized that I wasn't really able to explain some concepts off the top of my head.
 Just like public speaking it's a skill that needs practice.

-No wonder the [Explain Like I'm 5 subreddit](http://www.reddit.com/r/explainlikeimfive) is so popular, it truly is an intelectual and stylistic exercice!
+No wonder the [Explain Like I'm 5 subreddit](http://www.reddit.com/r/explainlikeimfive) is so popular, it truly is an intellectual and stylistic exercice!

 ## Overall

 This was a great experience.
 I got to teach things I am pasionated about and so far I got some very positive feedbacks.
 I think that I'll do it again sometimes!

+In the meantime, here's a picture of me looking all teachery:

 <img src='/assets/blog/leeaarn.jpg' alt='Presenting' style='margin:20px auto; display: block'/>